 Tell the authorities everything you can about the situation.
 You may only have a few details to share, like where you left your card and the kind of charges showing up.
-Or, you might have a guess on who is trying to take your money.
+Or, you might guess who is trying to take your money.

 3. Inform a Consumer Protection Office

-Once you know the kind of fraud you’ve been affected by, you can go back to the authorities with more details.
+Once you know the kind of fraud you’ve been affected by, you can report the crimes to federal or state law enforcement with more details.
 Don’t just continue the conversation with your local officers, though.
 It’s also a good idea to contact your state’s consumer protection office.